 - Something you are or do.
 For example, your biometrics or patterns of behavior.
 These are sometimes called "inherence factors".

 Authentication mechanisms rely on a range of technologies to verify one or more of these factors.

 What is the difference between authentication and authorization?

 Authentication is the process of verifying that a user is who they claim to be.
 Authorization involves verifying whether a user is allowed to do something.

 For example, authentication determines whether someone attempting to access a website with the username

 Carlos123 really is the same person who created the account.

 Even compromising a low-privileged account might still grant an attacker access to data that they otherwise shouldn't have, such as commercially sensitive business information.
 Even if the account does not have access to any sensitive data, it might still allow the attacker to access additional pages, which provide a further attack surface.
-Often, certain high-severity attacks will not be possible from publicly accessible pages, but they may be possible from an internal page.
+Often, high-severity attacks are not possible from publicly accessible pages, but they may be possible from an internal page.

 We will look more closely at some of the most common vulnerabilities in the following areas:

 We have demonstrated several ways in which websites can be vulnerable due to how they implement authentication.
-To reduce the risk of such attacks on your own websites, there are several general principles that you should always try to follow.
+To reduce the risk of such attacks on your own websites, there are several principles that you should always try to follow.